How Can We Help You Today?

 If you have further questions, please contact the Residence Supervisors.

-Campus life is full and busy with an abundance of activities available for students including after-school clubs, sports, music, art, and drama opportunities.
+Campus life is full and busy with an abundance of activities available for students including after-school clubs, sports, music, art, drama, and leadership and service opportunities.
 The student center which opens at lunch and after school also gives students a comfortable place to socialize.

-Breakfasts are served in each individual dorm on Mondays through Saturdays.
-Sunday breakfast is served in the cafeteria.
-Lunches, suppers and most weekend meals are served in the cafeteria which has indoor and outdoor seating by the ocean.
+Breakfast is served in each individual dorm, prepared by dorm parents.
+Lunches, suppers and Sunday meals are served in the cafeteria which has indoor and outdoor seating by the ocean.
+For Saturday lunch, dorm students receive money to choose their own lunch and a ride to local restaurants.
 For Saturday suppers, dorms either eat a homemade meal at home or go out to eat together at local stalls or restaurants.
 Sunday lunch is provided by the cafeteria but served family-style in the dorm.

 Each dorm has 6 bedrooms with furniture for 3 students per room.
 Depending on the number of students in each dorm, each bedroom usually has between 2-3 students.
 Roommates are assigned carefully to ensure the best possible match.
 Roommate assignments sometimes change between semesters, depending on circumstances and student requests.